gsoft-inc/wl-authentication-clientcredentialsgrant/README.md

 ## Getting started

 Install the package `GSoft.Authentication.ClientCredentialsGrant` in the project where you want to register an HttpClient.
 This package contains the extension method that adds the access token management to an HttpClient.
+By default the library will bind options based on the name used to register the HttpClient, this allows having more than one client credentials configuration.

 ## Example
 ```csharp